Executive Director, FTA

 Rabbi Bernstein’s primary professional passion is helping Jewish families further engage in Judaism that is meaningful to them.
 It is this passion that led him to become a Jewish professional as his second career – he is also a veterinarian.
 Dr. Bernstein worked as a clinician in small animal practice, and continued his veterinary career as a board certified expert in poultry medicine, working as a vaccine research veterinarian in the Netherlands, in Milsboro, Delaware and in Israel.

-Rabbi Bernstein and his wife, Rebecca Meyer, live in Elkins Park.
-They raised their three daughters in the Netherlands, in Lewes, Delaware, in Kfar Saba, Israel (the family are all are dual citizens) and in Elkins Park.
-Their “nest” is currently empty, with two daughters living in Israel and one in Canada.
+Rabbi Bernstein has three daughters who were raised in the Netherlands, in Lewes, Delaware, in Kfar Saba, Israel (the family are all are dual citizens) and in Elkins Park.
+His “nest” is currently empty, with one daughter living in West Philly, one in Israel, and one in Canada.
 Rabbi Bernstein loves music (especially Israeli and American folk music), is a committed softball enthusiast, an informed and mildly addicted sports fan, and loves most of all, learning from others and their life experiences.

 TEMPLE EDUCATOR, EMERITA